Employee Discipline: Washington

 - Records regarding employee discipline should be kept for three years.
 See Records Issues.

-- Localities including King County, SeaTac and Tacoma have requirements pertaining to employee discipline.
+- Localities including King County, Seattle, SeaTac and Tacoma have requirements pertaining to employee discipline.
 See Local Requirements.